CodeRunner5235/Opencore-Steam-Deck/README.md

 You only need two firmware drivers:

 1. [HfsPlus.efi](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi)
-2. OpenRuntime.efi (included in the opencore drivers folder already)
+2. OpenRuntime.efi (included in the OpenCore drivers folder already)

 Everything other than these two .efi files be trashed.
-In fact, I recommend that you trash all the extras (there are alot) so the boot menu for opencore isnt a confusing mess.
+In fact, I recommend that you trash all the extras (there are alot) so the boot menu for OpenCore isnt a confusing mess.

 **Tools and Resources**